Double Wing Attack: Blunder: Inferiority of silver

 Using a silver to defend the head of the bishop is considered a bad formation (悪形 akukei) even though it appears somewhat similar in that the silver can defend the head of the bishop.
 However, a silver cannot defend from the sides leaving the bishop without any direct connection to a defending piece.
 For instance, in the adjacent diagram, Black moves the left silver beside the bishop to prepare for White's attack from their advancing rook pawn.
 Due to Black's poor bishop–silver formation, White will now open their bishop's diagonal to take advantage of this situation.

 This move by White also prevents Black from opening their diagonal since doing so would lead to White capturing Black's bishop without penalty.
 Furthermore, this position cannot be easily repaired since Black's silver cannot retreat to its original position.

 Further strategy branches

 After move 10 of Double Wing Attack, the joseki branches off into different variants depending on which square the rook moves down to.

 In the Floating Rook variant, the rook moves to 26.

 In the Retreating Rook variant, the rook returns to 28.

 Retreating Rook

 Retreating Rook (引き飛車 hikihisha) is an opening following the Double Wing opening proper in which Black's rook retreats all the way back to their camp allowing White to also exchange rook pawns.

 Floating Rook

 In contrast to the Retreating Rook variant of Double Wing Attack, Floating Rook (浮き飛車) aims to protect rank 6 and prevent White from exchanging pawns on the eighth file to get a pawn in hand.

 The translated term floating is synonymous with the term hanging as in hanging piece used in western chess where floating means a piece that is not defended by another piece.

+Tsukada Special

+A Floating Rook variant of Double Wing Attack developed by Yasuaki Tsukada.
+The strategy is characterized by an aggressive offense at a very early stage of the game and a particular positioning of Black's rook on the 24 square after a pawn exchange initiated by Black dropping a pawn on 24.

+Twisting Rook

+After retreating the rook in Double Wing, the rook switches to a Ranging Rook position.
+Kozo Masuda and others developed the joseki.